Kragujevac massacre: Legal proceedings and casualty estimates

 At least 31 mass graves were discovered in Kragujevac and its surroundings after the war.
 In 1969, the historian Jozo Tomasevich wrote that, despite German official sources stating 2,300 hostages had been shot, both the Partisans and Chetniks had agreed that the number of victims was about 7,000.
 He further stated that careful investigation by the scholar Jovan Marjanović in 1967 had put the figure at about 5,000.
 In 1975, Tomasevich noted that some estimates of the number of those killed were as high as 7,000, but that the foremost authority on German terror in Serbia, Venceslav Glišić, placed the figure at about 3,000.
 In 2007, Pavlowitch wrote that inflated figures of 6,000–7,000 victims were advanced and widely believed for many years, but that German and Serbian scholars had recently agreed on the figure of 2,778.
 In the same year, the curator of the 21st October Museum at Kragujevac, Staniša Brkić, published a book listing the names and personal data of 2,794 victims.
-Of the total killed, 144 were high school students, and five of the victims were 12 years old.
+Of the total killed, 144 were high school students, and fifteen of the victims were 12 years old.
 The last living survivor of the massacre, Dragoljub Jovanović, died in October 2018 at the age of 94.
 He survived despite sustaining eleven bullet wounds and had to have one of his legs amputated.
 After the war, he was appointed the inaugural director of the 21st October Museum.

 Legacy

 Commemoration

-The massacre at Kragujevac came to symbolise the brutality of the German occupation in Yugoslav popular memory.
-It has drawn comparisons to the Germans' destruction of the Czechoslovak village of Lidice in June 1942 and the massacre of the inhabitants of Oradour-sur-Glane, France in June 1944.
+In Yugoslav popular memory, the massacre at Kragujevac came to symbolise the brutality of the German occupation.
+It has drawn comparisons to the Germans' destruction of the Czechoslovak village of Lidice in June 1942 and the massacre in the French village of Oradour-sur-Glane in June 1944.